 We cannot apply Federal Work-Study (FWS) funds toward your bill.
 FWS earnings can only be issued in the form of bi-weekly paychecks based on your hours worked.

-The Bursar’s Office will disburse private scholarships based on the policies of the private scholarship donor and TU.
+The Student & University Billing Office will disburse private scholarships based on the policies of the private scholarship donor and TU.

-If your total semester aid exceed your charges, or your aid disburses after you already paid your bill, you will have a credit balance on your TU financial account.
+If your total semester aid exceeds your charges, or your aid disburses after you already paid your bill, you will have a credit balance on your TU financial account.

 Any credit balance will be issued to you as a rebate check that you can use for books

 and out-of-pocket educational expenses.
-The Bursar’s Office cannot start disbursing
+The Student & University Billing Office cannot